Bingi-Man/Debian-Xfce-Tweaks/README.md

-5.4 PulseAudio Configuration:
+5.4 PulseAudio Configuration

-Bash

 sudo nano /etc/pulse/daemon.conf

-Uncomment (remove the ;) and modify the following lines:
+Uncomment (remove the leading ;) and modify the following lines:

 flat-volumes = no